-- comply with our legal and regulatory obligations regarding the payment of pensions from the Fund; and
+- comply with our legal and regulatory obligations regarding the payment of benefits from the Fund; and

 - deal with any questions or complaints that we may receive about our administration of the Fund.

-Personal data will be retained for the greater of:
+We will retain personal data for the greater of:

-- such period as the Member (or any Beneficiary who receives benefits after the Member’s death) are entitled to benefits from the Fund and for a period of 15 years after those benefits stop being paid;
+- such period as the Member (or any beneficiary who receives benefits after the Member’s death) are entitled to benefits from the Fund and for a period of 15 years after those benefits stop being paid; or

-- 100 years from the Member’s date of birth
+- 100 years from the Member’s date of birth; or

-It is our intention to delete electronic data permanently from our records, but where this is not possible, we will put the data beyond use which means that we will:
+It is our intention to delete electronic data permanently from our records when the functionality becomes available.
+In the meantime, the data will be put beyond use which means that we will:

 - not attempt, to use the personal data to inform any decision in respect of any individual or in a manner that affects the individual in any way;